 \subsubsection{Validity of Contention-Driven Feature Extraction.}

-To confirm the validity of the proposed CDFE-based feature vector design, we conducted CMAB learning using the feature vectors defined in \eqref{eq:simple_feature} and \eqref{eq:feature}, respectively.
+To confirm the validity of the proposed CDFE-based feature vector design, we conducted CMAB learning using the feature vectors defined in \eqref{eq:simple_feature} and \eqref{eq:feature}.
 Fig.~\ref{fig:prod} shows the learning results of JLinUCB/P-JLinUCB with and without CDFE by the transition of the total reward of all APs during 10,000 learning trials.
 For reference, the result of the centralized control of channel allocation with a known contention graph $\mathcal{G}^{(t)}$ and transmission probabilities for all APs is illustrated as ``Optimal''.
-Similar to Fig.~\ref{fig:ucb}, Fig.~\ref{fig:prod}\subref{fig:prod_same} shows the results when the transmission probabilities of all the APs is set to the identical 0.5, whereas, Fig.~\ref{fig:prod}\subref{fig:prod_dif} shows the results when the transmission probabilities of them are set uniformly at random.
+Similar to Fig.~\ref{fig:ucb}, Fig.~\ref{fig:prod}\subref{fig:prod_same} shows the results when the transmission probabilities of all the APs are set to an identical value of 0.5, whereas, Fig.~\ref{fig:prod}\subref{fig:prod_dif} shows the results when the transmission probabilities are set uniformly at random.
 In both cases, we can see that the difference between the system throughput obtained by the approach using CDFE and the optimal value is quite small.
-On the other hand, the approach using simple feature vectors $\phi_1$ in \eqref{eq:simple_feature} causes a significant degradation in system throughput from the optimal value.
-This indicates that, for the channel allocation problem, the designed features based on contention graphs as a linear model in decentralized learning are effective in increasing the system throughput regardless of traffic conditions.
+However, the approach using simple feature vectors $\phi_1$ in \eqref{eq:simple_feature} causes a significant degradation in the system throughput from the optimal value.
+This indicates that for the channel allocation problem, the designed features based on contention graphs as a linear model in decentralized learning are effective in increasing the system throughput regardless of traffic conditions.